 2020 Lincoln Aviator price and release date

 As always before, Lincoln is keeping thing quiet, as much as possible.
 While we still don’t know the exact price of the 2020 Lincoln Aviator, we know the price of its competitors.
-The 2020 Audi Q7 will cost around $50,000 if not exactly that much.
+The 2020 Audi Q7 will cost around $54,000.
 That means the Aviator will arrive with the more or less the same price.
 Expect the price to start at about $47,000.

 The famous Aviator Black Label will cost significantly more.
 Probably over $60,000.
 The hybrid variant will start at $52,000, so the options are numerous.
 Even the base model offers more than enough luxury.
 This SUV will go on sale later in 2019.
 Probably in the last quarter of the year as the model for 2020.